Saloni1Parekh609/MIDAS/README.md

 <hr>

 A detailed explanation of this entire project is given in [MIDAS_Task2.pdf](./MIDAS_Task2.pdf).
 All results and explanations are present.
+If possible, please download it for better quality.

 To reproduce this environment on the local system: